 The end of the tour seems so far away when you arrive for the first show and then suddenly, it's over.
 I've been through California often and I'm always blessed with great traveling companions, excellent weather, and beautiful concerts.
 I've never seen a day on the road with Cowboy Junkies where the band didn't take time out of their work to say hi to fans or work on a song request that holds special meaning to one fan.
 It's those actions that give the band special meaning to those of us who have followed their journey back and forth across North America.
 Thank you Mike, Margo, Pete, Al, Jeff, Jared, Ed, Farnes and everyone who came out to a show for another great tour.
 In the words of Vic, I will see you around.

 This entry was posted on Monday, June 23rd, 2014 at 6:23 am and is filed under Tour Diary.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.